-The Best Treadmill for Walking
+The Best Treadmills for Walkers

 The best treadmill for walking has a comfortably roomy belt surface, a sturdy frame that doesn't shake with every step, and an easy-to-read console that lets you hit your stride with minimal button pressing.
 We tested nine treadmills to see how they felt under our feet and how easy they were to operate.
 Two of them matched up perfectly with walkers' needs.

 Treadmill decks don't vary much between models.
-The treadmill footprint generally sits at around 7 feet by 3 feet, and roughly three-fourths of that space is taken up by the belt.
+The treadmill footprint generally sits at around 7 x 3 feet, and roughly three-fourths of that space is taken up by the belt.
 A good belt size depends on the biomechanics of the user, coupled with their preferred workout style.
 Runners — or walkers with extra-long legs — may need the belt length to hit 60 inches so they can comfortably extend their legs with every stride.
 But most walkers will have plenty of room on a belt 55 inches long.